Xendel/kilnController1.1/README.md

 #####################################

 This project is a work in progress.
+I am still facing issues with Temp readings and troubleshooting.

 #####################################